Escape from Alcatraz

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Escape from Alcatraz against these established plot points, we can identify how Don Siegel utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Escape from Alcatraz within the drama genre.

 Don Siegel's Structural Approach